• Training structure

 a) Parametric statistical model;

-c) Recall on asymptotic theorems (LGN, TCL, Delta-method).
+c) Reminders on asymptotic theorems (LGN, TCL, Delta method).

-d) Notion of statistics - empirical characteristics of a sample & asymptotic laws.
+d) Concept of statistics - empirical characteristics of a sample & asymptotic laws.

 2. Exponential family